 "I don't think they're thinking about the mom with four kids...
 I'm still having to pinch pennies to make sure not only can I pay my energy, but my other bills as well," Faltz-McQueen said.
 "Do I need to get a third and fourth job?"

-In their press release announcing the monthly rate increase, Dominion Energy said the hikes were tied to fuel costs and infrastructure upgrades.
+In its press release announcing the monthly rate increase, Dominion Energy said the hikes were tied to fuel costs and infrastructure upgrades.

-Concerns about data centers and their potential impact on energy bills have been growing.
+Meanwhile, concerns about data centers and their potential impact on energy bills have also been growing.
 WTKR News 3's sister station, WTVR News 6, sat down with a Dominion Energy spokesperson to find out if there's any truth to them.

 Watch previous coverage: Dominion Energy responds to questions about data centers and your energy bill